Exploring Plan Space through Conversation: An Agentic Framework for LLM-Mediated Explanations in Planning: Background

 \subsection{Running Example}

-To illustrate the different concepts of our framework, we introduce a small running example based on the Parents' Afternoon task used in the user study detailed in Sec.\ref{sec:evaluation}.
+To illustrate the different concepts of our framework, we introduce a small running example based on the Parents' Afternoon task used in the user study detailed in Section~\ref{sec:evaluation}.
 We introduce three goals with conflicting priorities: shopping ($S$), cooking dinner ($C$), and taking the kids to their sports match ($M$).
 The match and cooking are both evening activities, leading to a conflict between the two goals.
 Formally, the reference goals are $G_{ex}^{ref} = \{S, C, M\}$, there is one MUS: $\allmugs_{ex} = \bigl\{\{C, M\}\bigr\}$, and two MCS: $\allmcs_{ex} = \bigl\{\{C\},\{M\}\bigr\}$.
+Figure~\ref{fig:running_example} below illustrates the example.